Da Rong (Daren) Cheng

 I'm an L. E. Dickson Instructor at the University of Chicago, Department of Mathematics.
 I obtained my PhD in mathematics from Stanford University under the supervision of Prof. Richard Schoen.
 Before going to Stanford, I was an undergraduate math major at the National Taiwan University (NTU).

 My research interests are partial differential equations, differential geometry and geometric measure theory.

 - Asymptotics for the Ginzburg-Landau equation on manifolds with boundary under homogeneous Neumann condition, submitted. [arXiv]

 - Geometric Variational Problems: Regular and Singular behavior.
 PhD Thesis, Stanford University, June 2017.

 - A compactness result for energy-minimizing harmonic maps with rough domain metric.
 Communications in Analysis and Geometry 25 (2017), No.5, 927-940.
 [Journal][arXiv]

-- Fall 2017: Instructor for "Mathematical Methods for Physical Sciences I" at UChicago
+- Fall 2017: "Mathematical Methods for Physical Sciences I" at UChicago

 I have collaborated with my colleagues to write notes on topics courses taught at Stanford.